unit-13-dev/blitz-commerce-app/blitz/Blitz Protocol - Complete Project Documentation.md

   extractedData: {
     product: "phone case"
   },
-  method: "USER_TO_BLITZ"  // Routes to module for order tracking }
+  method: "FRONTEND_TO_BLITZ"  // Routes to module for order tracking }
 ```